-(EU; percentages; interquartile range and median; last observation: Q3 2016)
+(EU; percentages; interquartile range and median; last observation: Q4 2016)

-Note: Loss ratio is defined as net claims incurred divided by net written premiums.
+Notes: Loss ratio is defined as net claims incurred divided by net written premiums.
+For more details on the Solvency II reporting please see Annex I to the risk dashboard.